Teamster locals recommend rejection of Costco proposal

-(Reuters) - The International Brotherhood of Teamsters said its local branches on the U.S. East Coast and California had recommended members reject a contract offer from warehouse club retailer Costco Wholesale Corp.
+March 15 (Reuters) - The International Brotherhood of Teamsters said its local branches on the U.S. East Coast and California had recommended rejection of a contract offer from Costco Wholesale Corp.

 The main issue of disagreement is the company’s refusal to allow union members on the East Coast to move into the same pension plan as California members, the union said.